RedHatResearch/icpe25-multi-cluster-networking/docs/skupper.md

 ### On cluster-2

 ```
-skupper expose svc/iperf3
-skupper expose svc/uperf
+skupper expose deployment server
 ```

-Now these services on cluster-2 should be visible on cluster-1 and you can conduct your performance tests between cluster-1 and cluster-2.
+Now these services on cluster-2 should be visible on cluster-1 and you can conduct your performance tests between cluster-1 and cluster-2 using this [doc](run-tests.md).